Samsenbow/Portfolio-Risk-Analysis-Excel/README.md

 **Monitor changing market volatility:** Observed kurtosis suggests dynamic risk conditions.
 Continuous monitoring of volatility and updating model parameters regularly will improve forecast reliability.

+**Implement diversification strategies:** The analysis highlights exposure to rare, high-impact events.
+Diversifying across more asset classes or regions can help reduce the magnitude of tail losses.

 ## Extensions and Alternative Approaches